SUSE/kiwi_sle15/doc/source/commands/result_bundle.rst

 DESCRIPTION
 -----------

-Create result bundle from the image build results in the specified target directory.
-Each result image will contain the specified bundle identifier as part of its filename.
-Uncompressed image files will also become xz compressed and a sha sum will be created from every result image.
+Create a result bundle from the image build in the specified target directory.
+Each resulting image contains the specified bundle identifier as part of its filename.
+Uncompressed image files are also compressed as an XZ archive.
+An SHA checksum is generated for each resulting image.

 .. _db_kiwi_result_bundle_opts: